deepaksood619/deepaksood619.github.io/docs/technologies/apache/databricks/01-databricks.md

 - Integrated with your existing tools
 - Unified and secure data search experience

+**Permissioning -** Permissions do inherit downwards, but ownership does not.

 [Work with Unity Catalog and the legacy Hive metastore | Databricks on AWS](https://docs.databricks.com/data-governance/unity-catalog/hive-metastore.html#)

 [Work with Unity Catalog and the legacy Hive metastore - Azure Databricks | Microsoft Learn](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/hive-metastore)